A list of some modern-day protectionist measures, including tariffs, domestic subsidies to exporters, and non-tariff

 6. Illegal Subsidies Another form of protectionism occurs when a country gives a subsidy or support to a domestic export industry.
 This gives the exporters an unfair advantage in the world market.

-1. Subsidy of European airlines.
+- 1. Subsidy of European airlines.
 For example, European airlines have been criticised for receiving ‘unfair’ support from their government.
-Though European governments respond they were just preventing the airline going bust.
+Though European governments respond they were just preventing the airline from going bust.
 This article from the Economist, suggests that the practice of subsidising European airlines has been declining.

 - 3. Calls for tariffs on imports of solar panels from China.
 (China Daily)